hawkular/hawkular-grafana-datasource/README.md

 ### Annotations

-Annotations are available (since version 1.0.7) through the use of _'string'_ metrics in Hawkular.
+Annotations are available through the use of _'string'_ metrics in Hawkular.
+It's a Grafana feature that allows to display custom events in timed charts.
 Here's how to proceed:

 1. Setup an annotation query in Grafana.
 In _'Query'_, put the name of a _'string'_ metric you want to use to gather these annotations.